Rick Reilly: Career

 Reilly began his career in 1979 as an undergraduate assistant with the Daily Camera in Boulder, Colorado.
 He left the Camera in 1981 to be a football writer on the sports staff of the Denver Post, then on to the Los Angeles Times in 1983 before joining Sports Illustrated in 1985.
 Reilly has become a recognized name in the sportswriting industry because of his human interest pieces; his column, “Life of Reilly” was featured on the back page of SI from 1997 until 2007.
 The "Life of Reilly" was the first signed opinion piece in SI's history.
-By some accounts, during his prime he was considered the "preeminent sportswriter in America".
+By some accounts, during his prime he was considered the preeminent sportswriter in the United States.
 Reilly officially left SI during the week of November 29, 2007, after 23 years with the magazine to join ESPN.

 At ESPN, his column “Life of Reilly” appeared in ESPN The Magazine (also on the last page) and on ESPN.com.
 On March 10, 2010, Reilly announced that he would no longer be writing his opinion column for the magazine, but was going to a regular essay on SportsCenter.
 Reilly delivered essays from live sporting events for SportsCenter and other ESPN telecasts, such as the U.S. Open, Wimbledon, and the British Open.
 He also hosted “Homecoming”, an interview program, on ESPN, which was taped in the hometowns of featured guests.
 The series launched in April 2009.

-On March 12, 2014 he announced his retirement from sports writing, and his last column was published on ESPN.com on June 10, 2014.
+On March 12, 2014, he announced his retirement from sports writing, and his last column was published on ESPN.com on June 10, 2014.
 ESPN announced that he would continue working for them in a television-only capacity, including SportsCenter and Sunday NFL Countdown.